Lee Zii Jia

 Lee Zii Jia (李梓嘉 (Lí Chú-ka, Lǐ Zǐjiā), born 29 March 1998) is a Malaysian badminton player.
 He is a bronze medalist at the Olympic Games, Asian champion and All England champion.
 He is best known for his smash, especially his backhand smash, physical agility, speed and reflexes in men's singles.

 He was the men's singles gold medalist at the 2019 SEA Games and won his first BWF Super 1000 title at the 2021 All England Open.
 He was also the men's singles gold medalist at the 2022 Badminton Asia Championships.
 He won a bronze medal in the men's singles event at the 2024 Summer Olympics, becoming the third Malaysian men's singles player to win a medal at the Olympic Games after Rashid Sidek and Lee Chong Wei.

 Early life

 Lee was born in Alor Setar, Kedah to Malaysian Chinese parents, Lee Chee Hin and Leow Siet Peng, whom are both school teachers and former basketball internationals.
+Oldest brother to Lee Zi Shan.
 He was first introduced to badminton by his parents at the age of 6.
 In his earlier years, he studied at Keat Hwa Primary School in Alor Setar, Kedah.
 Due to his results in the under 12 competition, he was soon drafted into the Bukit Jalil Sports School.